The Retirement Guide (2021)

 For singles, divorcees or the bereaved, there often remains a desire to meet someone special.

 Sharing our lives can provide much-needed emotional support in our later years.

 While this may prove a difficult and uncomfortable process after a long term partnership or marriage, dating in later life remains extremely popular and is becoming ever easier.

 With the emergence of online resources to help, it’s possible to slowly test the waters before deciding whether to meet up for coffee or arrange a date.

 Websites like Ourtime provide exactly this service and are geared towards mature individuals seeking deeper, long-term connections.

-Develop a routine – After working, perhaps you revel in the opportunity to do away with a schedule.
+After working, perhaps you revel in the opportunity to do away with a schedule.
 Unfortunately, approaching our days without structure can have negative psychological consequences.
-Ritualising our days with certain activities, like exercise, meditation and socialising can have positive health effects all round.
+Ritualising our days with certain activities, like exercise, meditation and socialising can have immense positive health effects.

 After a lifetime of hard work, many retirees savour the extra time they have at their disposal.

 However, rather than downing tools, it seems that retirees are increasingly shifting their energy to focus on self-development and contribution to their communities.

 Through myriad initiatives like volunteering, mentoring and events, retirement provides fertile ground to enhance the overall health and wellbeing of society.